Prioritizing Samples in Reinforcement Learning with Reducible Loss: Introduction

 \section{Introduction}

-Deep reinforcement learning has shown great promise in recent years, particularly with its ability to solve difficult games such as Go \cite{silver2016mastering}, chess \cite{zero}, and Atari \cite{mnih2015human}.
+Deep reinforcement learning has shown great promise in recent years, particularly with its ability to solve difficult games such as Go~\citep{silver2016mastering}, chess~\citep{zero}, and Atari~\citep{mnih2015human}.
 However, online \gls{rl} suffers from sample inefficiency because updates to network parameters take place at every time-step with the data being discarded immediately.
-One of the landmarks in the space of online RL learning has been Deep Q Learning (DQN)~\cite{mnih2015human}, where the agent learns to achieve human-level performance in Atari 2600 games.
+One of the landmarks in the space of online RL learning has been Deep Q Networks (DQN)~\citep{mnih2015human}, where the agent learns to achieve human-level performance in Atari 2600 games.
 A key feature of that algorithm was the use of batched data for online learning.
-Observed transitions are stored in a buffer called the \textit{experience replay} \cite{Lin2004SelfImprovingRA}, from which one randomly samples batches of transitions for updating the RL agent.
-This way, the agent is trained on previously visited samples to prevent catastrophic forgetting.
+Observed transitions are stored in a buffer called the \textit{experience replay}~\citep{Lin2004SelfImprovingRA}, from which one randomly samples batches of transitions for updating the RL agent.

 Instead of randomly sampling from the experience replay, we propose to sample based on the \textit{learn-ability} of the samples.
 We consider a sample to be learnable if there is a potential for reducing the agent's loss with respect to that sample.
 We term the amount by which we can reduce the loss of a sample to be its \textit{reducible loss} (ReLo).
 This is different from vanilla prioritization in \citet{schaul2016prioritized} which just assigns high priority to samples with high loss, which can potentially lead to repeated sampling of data points which can not be learned from due to noise.